alejandroSuch/angular-cli/README.txt

 Usage examples
 ==============

-This image has the same usage as https://cli.angular.io/[Angular CLI]
+This image has the same usage as Angular CLI (https://cli.angular.io/)

 Creating a project
 ==================